 The shift towards network-driven approaches over hierarchical management is a complex phenomenon with multiple factors involved, but several proof points are emerging to help evidence the transition:

-To meet the growing demand for network-based business operating systems, we have developed the ‘Pathfinder Protocol’ (abstract publishing May 2023), a first-in-class ‘collective sensemaking and co-ordination protocol’ which enables distributed sets of individuals to make sense of their network or ecosystem, prioritize efforts, and effectively collaborate towards targeted outcomes.
+To meet the growing demand for network-based business operating systems, we have developed the ‘Pathfinder Protocol’ (abstract publishing May 2023), a first-in-class ‘collective sense-making and co-ordination protocol’ that enables distributed sets of individuals to make sense of their network or ecosystem, prioritize efforts, and effectively collaborate towards targeted outcomes.